Ali Sabieh Region: Overview

-The region borders Arta Region to the north, the Dikhil Region to the west, and the nation of Somalia-(Somaliland) to the east, and the nation of Ethiopia to the south.
-Largely arid, the Ali Sabieh Region is noted for its bare plains of Grand Bara and its large Mountains.
-The Ali Sabieh region has old forts all round the region build by the French Army in the 20th century.
-The inhabitants of the Ali Sabieh region belong mainly to the people of Issa Somali clan.
-In 1963 during the first Somali-Ethiopian war a terrible massacre was perpetrated by the Ethiopian soldiers in Aysha, mainly populated by Issa Somali.
+The region borders Arta Region to the north, the Dikhil Region to the west, the nation of Somalia (Somaliland) to the east, and the nation of Ethiopia to the south.
+Largely arid, the Ali Sabieh region is noted for its bare plains of Grand Bara and its large mountains, such as Ali Olo.

+The region has many old forts built by the French Army in the 20th century.
+The inhabitants of the Ali Sabieh region belong mainly to the people of Gadabursi and Issa Somali clans.
+In 1963, during the first Somali-Ethiopian war, a terrible massacre was perpetrated by the Ethiopian soldiers in Aysha, mainly populated by Gadabursi and Issa Somali.
 Among the latter, those who succeeded in fleeing arrived at Dikhil and Ali-Sabieh.
 At Ali-Sabieh, the colonial administration installed them in a new area.
-In 1977: during the Ogaden War between Somalia and Ethiopia, a second wave of populations fleeing hostilities took refuge in Ali Sabieh.
-In 1984, A severe drought that struck the Aysha and Hadagalah regions and decimated thousands of people and hundreds of thousands of sheep and cattle caused a human flood, particularly towards Ali Sabieh.
-In 1991 during the Somali Civil War a fourth wave of populations came to take refuge in Ali Sabieh and also in Ali Adde and Holhol.
+In 1977, during the Ogaden War between Somalia and Ethiopia, a second wave of populations fleeing hostilities took refuge in Ali Sabieh.

+In 1984, a severe drought struck the Aysha and Hadagalah regions, and decimated thousands of people and hundreds of thousands of sheep and cattle.
+It also caused a human flood of refugees, particularly towards Ali Sabieh.
+In 1991, during the Somali Civil War, a fourth wave of populations came to take refuge in Ali Sabieh and also in Ali Adde and Holhol.

 The local commercial sector is centered on construction (cement) and storage of goods in transit to Ethiopia.
 Towns in the region have experienced significant growth with the increasing industrialization.
 The area has also seen some investment.